FRUNIROMA1/sister/README.md

 There may be so me problem with gdal or Google Earth Engine For Google Earth Engine pkease check your Earth Engine autentication.

-For Gdal sems t be somting wrong with the conda installation (17/09/2023):
+For Gdal sems to be someting wrong with the conda installation (17/09/2023):
 ```bash
  conda uninstall gdal
  go to https://www.lfd.uci.edu/~gohlke/pythonlibs/#gdal and dounload a gdal version compatyble with your python version